Report Harassment or Discrimination

 If you have been the subject of harassment while at the ADC Theatre or Corpus Playroom, or would like to report any misconduct, then please contact any of the staff members listed below, who have been trained in Responding to Harassment and Misconduct in a University setting.
 They will be able to guide you through what avenues of support are available, as well as what options you have for pursuing formal and informal complaints - they are also available to contact if you have any further questions about how we handle these reports internally, should you want to find out more before making an official report.

 Alternatively, if you would prefer not to get in touch directly, you can fill out the form below, where you will be given the option to remain anonymous.
 This form is able to be accessed by all six members of the management team, who are aware of it's nature and the need for discretion/confidentiality, but anything submitted will only ever be responded to or actioned by one of the trained people listed above.

 We are unfortunately not be able to escalate any isolated anonymous reports to a University level, nor will we be able to initiate disciplinary action in response to isolated incidents reported anonymously.
-However, anonymous reports will be stored for the purposes of building up a full picture against the same individuals if they are repeatedly reported, at which point we will instigate internal disciplinary action and report the perpetrator to the University OSCCA.
+Reports made by named individuals will result in internal disciplinary action and the perpetrator being reported to the University OSCCA.